ObiAmal/political-research/appendices.md

 ## Appendix III: Other Places to Learn

 *Inclusion of a resource in this list is not endorsement of the people who made them.
-Use each source critically, and do not cite anything you have not actually read.*
+Use each source critically, and do not cite anything you have not actually read; these resources are simply a gateway to more evidence to read.*

 Best resources:
 * [The Source Library](https://docs.google.com/document/d/1UhneOJvvO9vzHIUWfgKWJCCFi0LDNj_3p6LGBkIo6mU/edit)